ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 ## Shell script
 ----------

-- `echo $?` query shell exit status. *man bash* and search *special parameters* for more details about Linux bash special parameters.
+- `echo $?`, query shell exit status. *man bash* and search *special parameters* for more details about Linux bash special parameters.
+- `echo $0`, display shell name used by terminal.

 ## X Windows
 ----------